icons8/lunacy-docs/docs/editing.md

 There are two more ways of changing corner radii in rectangles drawn with the shape tool:

 1. Drag the circle handles that appear inside a rectangle when you select it.
 This will change the radii of all corners.
 2. In the **Corner radius** control, enter four values separating them with spaces.
 This will be the values of the corner radii (starting from the top-left and going clockwise).
+Press `Enter` to submit.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/shapes-cronerradplaceholder.png" height="auto"><source src="/public/shapes-cronerrad.mp4" type="video/mp4"></video>

 **Note:** The above methods won't work with rectangles drawn with the Pen tool.

 Read also and see the demo in the next subsection.
-It shows how to edit corner radii in other shapes.
+It shows how to edit individual corner radii in other shapes.

 ## Vector editing